Lil: Less is Less When Applying Post-Training Sparse-Attention Algorithms in Long-Decode Stage: Related Work

 Chain-of-thought (CoT) reasoning enhances model capability by enabling step-by-step inference that incrementally connects the prompt to the final answer.
 However, CoT can become unnecessarily long and redundant due to suboptimal training practices, such as reinforcement learning setups that inadvertently encourage verbose reasoning through reward hacking.
 Consequently, a line of research has emerged to focus on compressing prolonged CoT sequences.

 Prior work on CoT compression, often referred to as long-to-short reasoning, can be broadly categorized into two classes.
 Training-aware approaches integrate compression into the training process, including ThinkPrune~\cite{hou2025thinkprune}, DLER~\cite{liu2025dler}, and O1-Pruner~\cite{luo2025o1pruner}.
-In contrast, post-training approaches operate on pretrained models, such as Answer5~\cite{liu2025answer5}, HALT-COT~\cite{laaouach2025haltcot}, and UnCertT~\cite{zhu2025uncert}.
+In contrast, post-training approaches operate on pretrained models, such as Answer5~\cite{liu2025answer5}, HALT-CoT~\cite{laaouach2025haltcot}, and UnCerT-CoT~\cite{zhu2025uncert}.

-While this paper also targets CoT compression, the root causes of lengthy reasoning differ.
+Although the approach proposed in this paper also applies to CoT compression, the root causes of lengthy reasoning differ.
 First, in our setting, lengthy CoT arises from the use of sparse-attention algorithms, which induce repeated information loss and reconstruction.
 Second, by contrast, in long-to-short reasoning research, lengthy CoT typically stems from ill-reasoning patterns caused by data quality issues, human preference biases, or reward hacking.

 These two root causes are largely orthogonal: when CoT is already lengthy due to ill patterns, sparse attention can further exacerbate its length.
 Although \algo\ is designed to compress lengthy CoT induced by sparse attention, we observe that it also generalizes to ill-patterned CoT (Table~\ref{tab-eval-full}), which we leave for future exploration.